 Applicants should be experienced tutors, approachable, discreet and responsible.
 Tutor Support Officers will observe all new tutors to the program, and support them in developing their skills.

 Time Commitment: Tutor Support Officers should be available throughout the entire Summer School from 9.00am to 5.00pm daily to provide support and assistance to tutors.
 This role can be combined with that of Subject Coordinator.
-Tutor Support Officers are further required to provide workshops and training to tutors at both Tutor Camp (29/11/19 – 1/12/19), Tutor Training Day (21/11/2019) and Subject Coordinator Facilitator Day (September).
+Tutor Support Officers are further required to provide workshops and training to tutors at Tutor Training (late November) in addition to additional training as outlined in the position descriptions.

-Time Commitment: Social Media Coordinators will be required to deliver content as they best see fit throughout the year; the time commitment will depend on the Coordinators’ proposed strategy in consultation with the Directors.
-Social Media Coordinators should also plan to be present throughout the Summer School to capture and share VCESS events and content throughout the program (6th January to 17th January), and should also plan to be present at major events.
-Attendance at Tutor Camp (29/11/19 – 1/12/19) is compulsory.
+Time Commitment: The Social Media Team will be required to deliver content as they best see fit throughout the year; the time commitment will depend on the Coordinators’ proposed strategy in consultation with the Directors.
+The Social Media Team should also plan to be present throughout the Summer School to capture and share VCESS events and content throughout the program (6th January to 17th January), and should also plan to be present at major events.
+The Social Media Team are required to attend training as specified in the position descriptions in addition to Tutor Training.